1964 United States presidential election

-Presidential elections were held in the United States on November 3, 1964, less than a year following the assassination of John F. Kennedy, who won the previous presidential election.
+Presidential elections were held in the United States on November 3, 1964, less than a year after the assassination of John F. Kennedy, who won the previous presidential election.
 The Democratic ticket of incumbent President Lyndon B. Johnson and Senator Hubert Humphrey defeated the Republican ticket of Senator Barry Goldwater and Congressman William E. Miller in a landslide victory.
-Johnson won 61.1% of the popular vote which, to date, remains the highest popular vote percentage of any candidate since the advent of widespread popular elections in 1824.
+Johnson won 61.1% of the popular vote, the highest popular vote percentage in American presidential election history since 1820.

 Johnson took office on November 22, 1963, following Kennedy's assassination, and generally continued his policies, except with greater emphasis on civil rights.
-He easily defeated a primary challenge from segregationist Alabama Governor George Wallace to win the nomination.
-At the 1964 Democratic National Convention, Johnson selected liberal Minnesota Senator Hubert Humphrey as his running mate.
-In the narrow Republican contest, conservative Arizona Senator Barry Goldwater defeated liberal New York Governor Nelson Rockefeller and Pennsylvania Governor William Scranton.
+He easily defeated a primary challenge from segregationist Alabama governor George Wallace to win the nomination.
+At the 1964 Democratic National Convention, Johnson selected liberal Minnesota senator Hubert Humphrey as his running mate.
+In the narrow Republican primary contest, conservative Arizona senator Barry Goldwater defeated liberal New York governor Nelson Rockefeller and Pennsylvania governor William Scranton.

 Johnson championed a series of anti-poverty programs, collectively known as the Great Society, and his passage of the Civil Rights Act of 1964.
 Goldwater espoused a low-tax, small-government philosophy with an aggressive foreign policy.
 Although he personally opposed segregation and previously supported the Civil Rights Act of 1957 and 1960, Goldwater opposed the Civil Rights Act of 1964, saying it was unconstitutional.
-Democrats successfully portrayed Goldwater as a dangerous extremist, most infamously in the "Daisy" television advertisement.
+Democrats successfully portrayed Goldwater as a dangerous extremist; the "Daisy" television advertisement implied that he would be likely to wage a nuclear war.
 The Republican Party was divided between its moderate and conservative factions, with Rockefeller and other moderate party leaders refusing to campaign for Goldwater.
 During the campaign, the CIA was ordered to collect information on the Goldwater campaign and the Republican National Committee.